 The holiday season is quickly approaching and that means one thing—it’s time to parrrtttaaayyyy!
-Chances are, you’re going to attend a handful of holiday celebrations over the next month—starting with a food-filled Thanksgiving feast and ending with a New Years celebration (bust out the 2018 hats and noisemakers).
+Chances are, you’re going to attend a handful of holiday celebrations over the next month—starting with a food-filled Thanksgiving feast and ending with a New Years celebration.
 If you plan on bringing your pooch along to any holiday party then it’s a good idea to think about canine etiquette.
 Read on for some tips to make Fido a welcomed houseguest!

 Always Ask Permission